spiritoffootball/sof-organisations/README.md

 ## Setup

-This plugin provides a bare-bones "Organisations" Custom Post Type and Custom Taxonomy.
-You will need to add any necessary ACF Custom Fields to a Field Group attached to the "Organisations" Custom Post Type.
-Each Field should be linked to the corresponding CiviCRM Custom Field attached to the Contact Type that is synced to the "Organisations" Custom Post Type.
+This plugin provides three bare-bones Custom Post Types and Custom Taxonomies.
+You will need to add any necessary ACF Custom Fields to a Field Group attached to the Custom Post Types.
+Each Field should be linked to the corresponding CiviCRM Custom Field attached to the Contact Type that is synced to the Custom Post Types.